The flu jab in pregnancy

 I'm pregnant and think I have flu.
 What should I do?

-Talk to your doctor as soon as possible.
+Talk to a GP as soon as possible.
 If you do have flu, there's a prescribed medicine you can take that might help, or reduce your risk of complications, but it needs to be taken very soon after symptoms appear.